falcosecurity/falco-website/content/en/docs/rules/overriding.md

 Note that when appending to lists, rules or macros, the order of the rule configuration files matters!
 For example if you append to an existing default rule (e.g. `Terminal shell in container`), you must ensure your custom configuration file (e.g. `/etc/falco/rules.d/custom-rules.yaml`) is loaded **after** the default configuration file (`/etc/falco/falco_rules.yaml`).

-This can be configured with multiple `-r` parameters in the right order, directly inside the falco configuration file (`falco.yaml`) via `rules_file` or if you use the official Helm chart, via the `falco.rulesFile` value.
+This can be configured with multiple `-r` parameters in the right order, directly inside the Falco configuration file (`falco.yaml`) via `rules_files` or if you use the official Helm chart, via the `falco.rules_files` value.

 ## Redefining Rules